BACK

 Conclusion

-The meta-lesson here is simple: sometimes it's better to have AI build the fishing rod rather than catch each fish individually.
-Next time you're facing a large-scale code change, resist the urge to dump the entire task on AI.
+The meta-lesson: have AI build the fishing rod, not catch each fish.
+When facing a large-scale code change, resist dumping the entire task on AI.
 Instead: